tatoline/Enchanted.Image.Shrinker.v2.0/README.md

-# ENCHANTED IMAGE SHRINKER V2.0
+# ENCHANTED IMAGE SHRINKER V2.0 :framed_picture:

 A terminal program to change image ratio with using Seam Carving.
 There are two different shortest path algorithms which are optimized first-level greedy and Dijkstra.